 Posted in Criminal Defense on December 26, 2018

-Just like the rest of the United States, the acceptable drinking age in Arizona is 21, however, not all states take underage drinking as seriously as this state Both the police and the court system treats underage drinking as punishable crimes.
+Just like the rest of the United States, the acceptable drinking age in Arizona is 21, however, not all states take underage drinking laws as seriously as this state.
+Both the police and the court system treats underage drinking as punishable crimes.

 Arizona is a zero-tolerance state when it comes to minors possessing alcohol.
 It is illegal for anyone under the age of 21 to possess any type of alcohol.
 Consumption of alcohol is also illegal for anyone under the age of 21.
 Arizona state law also prohibits internal possession, or the possession of alcohol within the body after consumption, as of 2002.

 Arizona also upholds several laws that refer to minors’ ability to purchase alcohol and work in alcohol-related workplaces.
 It is illegal for anyone under the age of 21 to purchase alcohol, and all licensed liquor sellers must use due care in checking the identification of anyone attempting to purchase alcohol.
 Buying alcohol for a minor, or “furnishing,” is also illegal.

 Despite the age restriction for purchasing alcohol in Arizona, state law enforcement agencies sometimes hire minors who are 16 to 19 years of age to participate in the Covert Underage Buyers (CUB) program.
 The CUB program helps law enforcement identify liquor sellers that allow minors to purchase alcohol or that do not adhere to proper identification verification standards.
 Local law enforcement agencies operate the CUB program and train licensed participants.